 After years of management experience within changing organizations, I choose to bring my two passions together: guiding change / progress and walking.
 Fully engaged in getting more out of people and their organizations.

-One of my passions is walking, the greatest problem solver out there.
+One of my passions is walking, the biggest problem solver there is.
 That is exactly why being active and walking are part of my working method.
 In my own way I guide you on the way to your goal.
-It makes me happy to empower you.
-I have years of experience as a coaching manager in politically often complicated organizations.
-In 2019 I completed the training to become a professional coach.
-Added up, I have gained valuable knowledge and experience in many different situations.
-So with me you are at the right place for the next step in your career, the development of your team or to further develop yourself as an entrepreneur.
+It makes me happy to put you in your strength.
+I have years of experience as a coaching manager in often politically complex organizations.
+In 2019 I completed the post-graduate training to become a professional coach.
+In addition, I have gained valuable knowledge and experience in many different situations.
+So with me you have come to the right place for the next step in your career, the development of your team or to further develop yourself as an entrepreneur.

-I studied law at Leiden University and worked for some time with state lawyer Pels Rijcken.
-After that I worked for the Rotterdam City Council, first as a policy officer and then as a senior communication officer and during the 2010 municipal elections I was responsible for all communications and events of the PvdA Rotterdam.
-After the election win it was time for me to take a different direction.
-Successively I held management positions at Scapino Ballet Rotterdam, the Ro Theater and Theater Rotterdam.
+I studied law at Leiden University and worked for some time with state attorney Pels Rijcken.
+After that, I worked for the Rotterdam city council, first as a policy officer and then as a senior communications officer, and during the 2010 municipal elections I was responsible for all communications and events of the PvdA Rotterdam.
+After the election win, it was time for me to take a different direction.
+I successively held management positions at Scapino Ballet Rotterdam, the Ro Theater and Theater Rotterdam.
 At Scapino I was also chairman of the works council.
-I was actively involved in complex processes in all organizations, such as cutbacks, reorganisations and mergers.
-I wrote the blog about these processes 10 tips (or warnings) about mergers and reorganisations.
-In 2019 I completed the Coach training at the Academy of Psychodynamics and started with Schaap and Wolf.
-City Safari and Schaap and Wolf jointly developed the Diversity Approach.
+At all organizations I was actively involved in complex processes, such as cutbacks, reorganisations and mergers.
+In 2019 I completed the Coach training at the Academy for Psychodynamics and started with Schaap en Wolf.
+City Safari and Schaap en Wolf jointly developed the Diversity Approach.